hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_profile.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the FrontDoor Profile.
+* `name` - (Required) Specifies the name of the CDN FrontDoor Profile.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where this FrontDoor Profile should exist.
+* `resource_group_name` - (Required) The name of the Resource Group where this CDN FrontDoor Profile should exist.
 Changing this forces a new resource to be created.

 * `sku_name` - (Required) Specifies the SKU for this CDN FrontDoor Profile.
 Possible values include `Standard_AzureFrontDoor` and `Premium_AzureFrontDoor`.
 Changing this forces a new resource to be created.